Francisco Álvares: 1515 embassy to Ethiopia

 In 1533 he was allowed to accompany Dom Martinho de Portugal to Rome on an embassy to Pope Clement VII, to whom Father Álvares delivered the letter Lebna Dengel had written to the Pope.
 The precise date of Francisco Álvares death, like that of his birth, is unknown, but according to the Encyclopædia Britannica Eleventh Edition, it was later than 1540, in which year an account of his travels were published at Lisbon.
-In the introduction of their translation of Álvares work, C.F.
+In the introduction of their mid 20th century translation of Álvares' work, C.F.
 Beckingham and G.W.B.
-Huntingford furnish evidence that points to Álvares death in Rome, and admit that he may have died before his work was published.
+Huntingford furnish evidence that points to Álvares' death in Rome, and admit that he may have died before his work was published.

 Álvares' writings

 In 1540, Luís Rodrigues published a version of Álvares account in a one volume folio, entitled Verdadeira Informação das Terras do Preste João das Indias ("A True Relation of the Lands of Prester John of the Indies").
 C.F.
 Beckingham and G.W.B.
 Huntingford cite evidence, based in part on the earlier work of Professor Roberto Almagia, showing that Rodrigues's publication is only a part of Álvares's entire account.
-Another version of what Álvares wrote was included in an anthology of travel narratives, Navigationi et Viaggi assembled and published by Giovanni Battista Ramusio, and published in 1550.
+Another version of what Álvares wrote was included in an anthology of travel narratives, Navigationi et Viaggi (1550) assembled and published by Giovanni Battista Ramusio.
 Almagia also identified three manuscripts in the Vatican Library which contain versions of excerpts from the original manuscript.

 Francisco Álvares' work has been translated into English at least twice.
-The first time was the work of the Henry Stanley, 3rd Baron Stanley of Alderley for the Hakluyt Society in 1881.
+The first time was the work of Henry Stanley, 3rd Baron Stanley of Alderley, for the Hakluyt Society in 1881.
 This translation was revised and augmented with notes by C. F. Beckingham and G. W. B. Huntingford, The Prester John of the Indies (Cambridge: Hakluyt Society, 1961).